TimMacy/YouTubeAlchemy/README.md

 <br>

 ## ⚖️ License
-This project is licensed under the AGPL-3.0 License.
+The code of this project is licensed under the AGPL-3.0 License.
 See the [LICENSE](https://github.com/TimMacy/YouTubeAlchemy/blob/main/LICENSE) file for details.

 <br><br>